mofidi80/Superstore_Analysis/README.md

 ## Possible usage
-Can be used to answer business questions such as resource alocation, targeted marketing, etc.
+Can be used to answer business questions such as resource allocation, targeted marketing, etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>